ffund/tcp-ip-essentials/online-faq.md

 * If you write the answer in your own words, but used the reference material to help you arrive at the answer, you should cite the reference material (e.g. give the URL, of the name and page of the textbook).
 * If you use the exact words of the reference material, you should put the words in quotes (to show that you are using the exact words) and also cite the reference material (e.g. give the URL, of the name and page of the textbook).
 * If you use an outside reference to answer a question, make sure you answer the specific question that is asked, and only that!
 Students often earn a poor grade when quoting an outside reference (even with citation!) because they copied a lot of material that doesn't directly answer the question.
 This demonstrates a lack of understanding of the question and its answer.
 Make sure you write a clear and concise answer that directly answers the question.
+* AI assistants such as ChatGPT are *not* considered reference materials.
+You should not use text or information from these tools, even if you attribute the source, since they are not credible sources.

 You may have seen lab reports from previous semesters (either from friends, or online).
 You are not permitted to use these.
 We make updates and corrections to the lab procedure and questions every semester, so you shouldn't use previous lab reports even just to see what the answers should look like (for example - to see what parts of a screenshot to annotate), since these details often change from one semester to the next.